nactio/nact/README.md

 Nact sees daily usage by the project maintainer.
 The project is extremely stable and has been around for a few years.
 As the project made the deliberate choice to minimise dependencies, particularly runtime dependencies, there is not a huge need for updates to the project, besides for the occasional introduction of new features.
 This means that it can be a few months since the last commit.
 This does not mean the project is dead, but rather that it is working as designed.

 ## How are you using Nact?
 We would love to hear how you're using Nact.
-If you'd like to send feedback (bad or good) please email Nick Cuthbert at  github@ncthbrt.com or join the [Discord](https://nact.io/en_uk/community).
+If you'd like to send feedback (bad or good) please email Natalie Cuthbert at github@ncthbrt.com or join the [Discord](https://nact.io/en_uk/community).

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fncthbrt%2Fnact.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fncthbrt%2Fnact?ref=badge_large)